 Includes Holiday Open Meeting/Holiday Bazaar and the Plant Sale, the committees that are responsible for all fundraising for the club.
 See Policies & Guidelines on website for additional details.

 Wayside Inn Decorating

 Decorate two rooms at the Wayside Inn in Sudbury for Christmas.
 May also include making new ornaments for both the club and for the Inn.

 Develop and maintain the club website.

-Obtain correct, up-to-date information; edit and update online yearbook by the September meeting.
+Obtain correct, up-to-date information; edit and print yearbook to be available and online by the September meeting.